charlespascoe/project-management-system/design/crc.md

 -----------------
 * Does
   * Handles requests to get all project members
+  * Handles requests to get project non-members
-  * Handles requests to add users to a project
+  * Handles requests to add a user to a project
-  * Handles requests to update a user's role in a project
+  * Handles requests to update a member's role in a project
-  * Handles requests to remove a user from a project
+  * Handles requests to remove a member from a project
 * Collaborators
   * Projects
   * Project
   * User
+  * Roles
+  * Role
   * Authorisor

 TasksController
 ---------------
 * Does
-  * Handles requests to create a new task to a project
   * Handles requests to get all tasks within a project
+  * Handles requests to create a new task in a project
+  * Handles requests to get a task's details (description etc.)
   * Handles requests to edit a task
 * Collaborators
+  * Project
+  * Task
   * Authorisor

 WorkLogController